I’ll just come out and say it. Free LMS platforms really only have one thing going for them: they’re financially affordable.

 Opting for an open-source, free LMS, you’ll be on your own for a lot of the set-up and troubleshooting.

 Don’t expect support from a dedicated team that can walk you through the implementation phase.
 Sure, there are all kinds of great resources online to help you – but your time is money, and a free LMS will definitely take a lot more time to get it up and running exactly how you need it to.
+It can also be more difficult to create courses with a free LMS because you don’t have this additional support.

 From the main user’s point of view – the employees – the cost can be significant if it’s not running smoothly.
 If it’s slowing down the learning process or creating a negative user experience (think password resets, site downtime, slow performance, or long load times), the cost is their ability to not do their job effectively.
+These free LMS platforms often aren’t the most user friendly.

-Add in growing employee frustrations, and you’re looking at an unmotivated, disengaged staff that’s wasting time which would be much better used actually learning the material!
+Add in growing employee frustrations, and you’re looking at an unmotivated, disengaged staff that’s wasting time which would be much better used for actually learning the material!

 The risks of using free LMS software